 Indonesian Chemical Society, Chapter Nusa Tenggara.
 Jalan Majapahit 62 Mataram, University of Mataram, 83125, Indonesia

-Acta Chimica Asiana is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+Acta Chimica Asiana is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 This journal is published by the Chemistry Education Program, the University of Mataram.